Sunflower Oil: When it’s Healthy and When it’s NotUpdated: July 20, 2017healthy fats

 As you can see, this golden oil is very high in omega-6 PUFAs clocking in at about 60%.
 This amount is not as high as other popular oils at the healthfood store such as:

 Nonetheless, it is still high enough to be a concern.
 Note that rice bran oil, used by Chipotle for cooking, is significantly lower in PUFAs at 38%.
-However, Chipotle uses sunflower oil to fry its chips, so you’re still getting plenty of vegetable oils if you eat there!
-What’s more, most types of sunflower oil are wholly inappropriate for frying given the high PUFA content, so you’re potentially eating rancid vegetable oils too.
+The peanut oil used by Chick-fil-A and Five Guys Burgers has a PUFA content of 32%.
+However, Chipotle uses sunflower oil to fry its chips and Chick-fil-A/Five Guys use peanut oil to make french fries.
+So, you’re still getting plenty of vegetable oils if you eat at either of these restaurants.
+What’s more, the sunflower seed oil and peanut oil used in these chains is highly refined, so you’re consuming rancid vegetable oils too.

 Sunflower Seed Oil Contains No Omega-3 Fatty Acids